Chiang Kai-shek Memorial Song

-The Chiang Kai-shek Memorial Song (蔣公紀念歌 (chiang3kung1 chi4nien4 ko1)) was written to commemorate the Generalissimo and late President Chiang Kai-shek of the Republic of China.
-There are two songs: the second song was written by Hwang Yau-tai or Huang Youdi, Huang Yu-ti (黃友棣) in 1975, who later also wrote Chiang Ching-kuo Memorial Song in 1988.
+The Chiang Kai-shek Memorial Song (蔣公紀念歌 (chiang3kung1 chi4nien4 ko1)) was written to commemorate the Generalissimo and President Chiang Kai-shek of the Republic of China.
+There are two songs: the second song was written by Hwang Yau-tai or Huang Yu-ti (Huang Youdi, 黃友棣) in 1975, who later also wrote Chiang Ching-kuo Memorial Song in 1988.

-The song was formerly popular for school choir competitions as students were required to memorise it.
-Since the 1990s, under the presidency of Lee Teng-hui, it has fallen into disuse, though most of the population still knows it.
-The song was also played daily in the National Chiang Kai-shek Memorial Hall every morning until 2017.
-Occasionally, it can be heard during political campaigns as well.
-It was also seen as one of the characteristics of Chiang's personality cult.
+"Chiang Kung Memorial Song" used to be sung in schools and was also popular with military song competitions; when Chiang Kai-shek died, this song was also played for one month as an act of mourning.
+However, with the democratization of politics, this song is no longer included in current music textbooks, and schools no longer teach this song.
+However, on Chiang Kai-shek's birthday and the Veterans' Day, veterans sing this to express their condolences; this song is also played on folk festivals.

 Official version

 This was the officially adopted version of Chiang Kai-shek Memorial Song written by Li Chung-he and Zhang Ling.